Preserving & Sharing Our Histories

 To see materials please visit:

 SEADA at Omeka

-This project is made possible by support from the National Endowment for the Humanities, the UMass Creative Economy Initiatives Fund, the Lowell Cultural Council, and the Chancellor’s 2020 Challenge Grant and donors like you.
+This project is made possible by support from: the National Historical Publications and Records Commission, the National Endowment for the Humanities, the UMass Creative Economy Initiatives Fund, the Lowell Cultural Council, the Chancellor’s 2020 Challenge Grant and donors like you.

 Make a Donation to SEADA